-Also, with Shipt you will both shop for and deliver the groceries for each client.
+Also, with Shipt you will both shop for and deliver the groceries to each client.

-The company does require you to have a working knowledge of the produce section at grocery stores.
-This is important because efficiency is valuable in the grocery delivery business and shoppers need to know how to be able to find list items quickly.
+The company also requires you to have a working knowledge of the produce section at grocery stores.
+This is important because efficiency is valuable in the grocery delivery business.
+Shoppers need to know how to be able to find list items quickly.

 What Else Do I Need to Know About Being a Personal Grocery Shopper?

-Also, most grocery delivery businesses do perform a background check on applicants.
+Second, most grocery delivery businesses perform a background check on applicants.
 This is to ensure the safety of their customers.

-It’s important to know too that as a personal shopper you will probably work as an independent contractor.
+And third, it’s important to know that as a personal shopper you will probably work as an independent contractor.

 This means that you are responsible for keeping track of your income, your expenses, and for filing your taxes each year so that Uncle Sam can be sure you are paying taxes on what you make as an independent contractor.

-Most independent contractors intentionally set aside a percentage of each paycheck they get from the businesses they work for so that they can be sure to have the money they need to pay at tax time.
+Most independent contractors intentionally set aside a percentage of each paycheck they get from the businesses they work for.
+That way, they can be sure to have the money they need to pay at tax time.